How collaborative teaching helps students

 - Debrief with the student by expressing gratitude for the feelings and thoughts discussed openly.
 End the collaboration with a gesture of appreciation.
 This might be a high five, hand shake, pat on the back, or hug, for example.

-A word from two teachers
+A word from two educators teaching in Singapore

 – Ladyly Ramos, Head of Enrichment